Custom Script¶

 Proof of Concept¶

-This First example that you can see below, …do nothing special.
-It will print on the console the input/output file names and item properties passed from batch queue manager to the script and copy input file to output file (this stage is required else Batch Queue Manager returns an error as the target file does not exist).
-The script returns the value from the file copy command, this one is parsed by the Batch Queue Manager to check the workflow stream.
+This first example shown below does nothing special.
+It prints on the console the input/output file names and item properties passed from the Batch Queue Manager to the script, and copies the input file to the output file (this stage is required to prevent the Batch Queue Manager from returning an error because the target file does not exist).
+The script returns the value from the file copy command, which is parsed by the Batch Queue Manager for each item in the workflow.

 echo "INPUT FILE: $INPUT"